Should Veteran Investors Still Be looking at REITs Singapore Now in 2018?

 A similar decline was witnessed in all three REIT ETFs listed in Singapore – the Lion-Phillip S-REIT ETF (declining 6.8% in year-to-date 2018); Nikko AM-Straits Trading Asia Ex-Japan REIT ETF (declining 6.3% in year-to-date 2018); and the Phillip SGX APAC Dividend Leaders REIT ETF (declining 5.5% in year-to-date 2018).

 Many investors are considering the global route.
 Before you decide to join the bandwagon, think it over.
-We live in volatile times, times of political instability, Governments get married and then divorced in no timeiguratively that taxation rules vary.
-Now, will you be able to keep a tab?
+We live in volatile times, times of political instability, Governments get married and then divorced in no time figuratively that taxation rules vary.

 So, what should you do?

 There is an epigrammatic response to that.
-Cliched as it may sound,
+Is to ignore the report card.

 REIT’s – Invest and rest.